top of page

 Pre-Dub and Mix

-• Adding semantic markers for tricky words/off-mic moments that may need additional attention from the mixers.
+• Add semantic markers for lines that need attention in the final mix

 Delivery and QC